Preetham-Reddy-007/MLx-LoRa/README.md

 The Matlab file lora_phy_simulator.m is a simulation tool for testing the performance of a LoRa link in case of collision between LoRa packets modulated with different spreading factors.
 You can use it for obtaining the results presented in Table 1 of our paper.
   The output is the packet, symbol and bit error rate (PER, SER and BER respectively) for each spreading factor, interfered with any other possible spreading factor.
-In particular, Figure 1 is the current experiment, while Figures 2-8 are the resulting BER curves for spreading factors 7 to 12 (as shown in Fig. 3 in the paper).

   Editing the script you can change the following parameters:
   - Min reference SF		 (SF_min=6 default)